Pickled beets are rich in iron and soluble fibre.

 Enter the pressure cooker.
 A must surely for every family; certainly if you're planning to improve the health of your colon with foods like chickpeas, dried beans and of course beetroot.
 I use it for meat that looks a little on the tough side too.

 Time is money, and so are energy costs.
-The pressure cooker reduces the boiling time by at least two thirds.
-We use ours at least once a week; for extracting the cartilage from chicken bones and making soups too.
+The use of pressure reduces the boiling time by at least two-thirds.
+We use ours every week; for extracting the cartilage from chicken bones and making soups too, and cooking beetroot; and to prepare the chickpeas for your own homemade hummus, for example.

-If not for pickled beets, then for our authentic hummus recipe; chickpeas are best pressure cooked from scratch.
-In cans they are more than double the price.
+For pickled beets and also our authentic hummus recipe; chickpeas are best pressure cooked from scratch.
+In cans they are more than four-times the price.

 My dad had a farm, and we grew beets.
 Believe you me, we ate them in every conceivable form.
 They must have the same active ingredient as MoviPrep; make sure you read right to the end of this page, otherwise your are missing out on something seriously good.

 Ingredients for your pickled beets.

-Actually, we pressure cook 10 beets, and eat five plain.
+Actually, we pressure cook 10 beets, and enjoy five before pickling.

 Growing beets is a cinch but you must water them.

-Beetroot's love a medium to light soil.
+They love a medium to light soil.
 What it definitely does not like is a soil which has recently been manured; this will cause the roots to be mis-shapen.
-But well rotted compost is a must for a good crop.
+But well-rotted compost is a must for a good crop.

-Either use a garden site which was well prepared for a previous crop, particularly legumes which add nitrogen to the soil, or dig the soil over well in the autumn and let the winter frost break up even more.
+Either use a garden site which was well-prepared for a previous crop, particularly legumes which add nitrogen to the soil, or dig the sod over in the autumn and let the winter frost break up even more.

 Or grow a crop of green beans once you've removed the compost.
-Those nitrogen fixation bacteria will make a great starter for your next compost heap.
+Those nitrogen fixation bacteria will make a great starter for your next heap or a patch destined for pickled beets.

 When digging over the earth, remove as many stones as possible; the roots like to grow without restriction or the beets will be misshapen.